Mesh&Net

 Table 1.
 Insect netting: aperture needed, pest by pest

 The specification that matters is the opening size in millimetres, not the mesh count printed on the roll.
 Two nets with the same mesh count can have different apertures because thread diameter differs.
-Reference values from Bethke and Paine (1991), cross-checked against University of Tennessee Extension guidance:
+The first four values are from Bethke and Paine (1991), cross-checked against University of Tennessee Extension guidance.
+The fifth comes from a different body of work: for spotted wing drosophila in berry and stone fruit, US extension programmes work to an opening below 0.98 mm.

 | Target pest | Maximum aperture to exclude | Imperial |